frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 ### Convection Boundary

 Above relations do not apply at convection boundaries which must be handled separately.
-In the case of a flat wall in 2-D, the finite-difference approximation for a convection boundary is given by Holman (p.
+In the case of a flat wall in 2-D, the finite-difference approximation for a convection boundary (here as the right wall) is given by Holman (p.
 170):

 $$
 -k\frac{\Delta y}{\Delta x} (T_{m+1} - T_{m}) = h \Delta y (T_{m+1} - T_{\infty})